 Tottenham will go into that Wembley showdown aiming for their first piece of silverware since 2008 but Robinson insists the Premier League has to be their priority and hopes they can take points off City this coming weekend.

 “The top four is vital for Spurs’ players and the manager,” he said.
-“Yes, it’s important to win domestic trophies, but a League Cup success when compared to Champions League qualification can’t be considered to be as important.
+“Yes, it’s important to win domestic trophies, but a League Cup success when compared to Champions League qualification can’t be considered as important.

 “When you look at the lost revenue that clubs have already suffered this season, the Champions League is where Tottenham need to be next year.